b311e/templx/README.md

 # COGA Template Manager

-A comprehensive template management system for Colorado General Assembly Microsoft Office templates, including Word (.dotm) and Excel (.xltx) templates with standardized branding and themes.
+A cemplate management system for Microsoft Office templates, including Word (.dotm) and Excel (.xltx) templates with standardized branding and themes.

 ## Setup on Windows